-The spring/summer 2020 Longwalls 23-27 Amphibian Monitoring Report prepared by Cenwest is provided in Appendix K2.
+The spring/summer 2021 Longwalls 23-27 Amphibian Monitoring Report prepared by Cenwest is provided in Appendix K2.

-The spring/summer 2020 survey is the eleventh amphibian survey for Longwalls 23-27.
+The spring/summer 2021 survey is the 12th amphibian survey for Longwalls 23-27.
 All test sites above Longwalls 23-27 had been undermined prior to the commencement of the spring/summer 2016 survey.
 Habitats of two sites (13 and 14) have been impacted by longwall mining.
-However, both sites 13 and 14 have usually demonstrated the highest amphibian species diversity of the ten survey sites over 11 survey years, with the exception of 2016, 2017, and 2018, 2017-2018 being an exceptionally dry period.
+However, both sites 13 and 14 have usually demonstrated the highest amphibian species diversity when compared to the remaining survey sites over 12 survey years.

-Four amphibian species were recorded by the spring/summer 2020 survey, including four in test sites (13, 14 and 16) and one in control sites (18, 19, 20, 21 and 22), also being representatives from the two families Myobatrachidae and Hylidae.
-The most widespread frog was the Common Eastern Froglet, recorded at test sites 13, 14 and 16, and all control sites.
-The Red-crowned Toadlet was recorded at test sites 13 and 16.
-The Adult Southern Rocket Frog and Blue Mountains Tree Frog were recorded at test site 14.
-Littlejohn's Tree Frog was recorded for the first time for Longwalls 23-27 during the spring/summer 2017 survey at control site 18, and again at site 18 in 2019 but was not recorded in the spring/summer 2020 survey.
-The Giant Burrowing Frog was not located during the survey.
+Eight amphibian species were recorded by the spring/summer 2021 survey, including six in test sites (13, 14, 15, 16 and 17) and five in control sites (18, 19, 20, 21 and 22), also being representatives from the two families Myobatrachidae and Hylidae.
+The most widespread frog was the Common Eastern Froglet, recorded at all sites.
+The Red-crowned Toadlet was recorded at test site 15 and at control site 22.
+Littlejohn's Tree Frog was recorded for the first time for Longwalls 23-27 during the spring/summer 2017 survey at control site 18, and again at site 18 in 2019 but has not been recorded since.
+The Giant Burrowing Frog was located as tadpoles at site 22 during the survey period.
+One species not observed in previous survey periods was Bibron's Toadlet (Pseudophryne bibrioni), which was located in both test (site 13) and control (18) sites during the survey period.
+The Spotted Grass Frog and Peron's Tree Frog were both observed only in test sites whilst the Green Stream Frog was observed at only control sites.